A-Archives-and-Forks/MikuSB/README.md

 - This repository does not include any copyrighted game assets, binaries, or master data.
 - Use this software at your own risk.
 The authors assume no responsibility for any damages or legal consequences resulting from its use.

-If you are a rights holder and have any concerns regarding this software, please contact `devilpromt` or `kei_luna` on Discord.
+If you are a rights holder and have any concerns regarding this software, please contact `devilpromt` or `kei_luna_re` on Discord.